microsoft/satcheljs/README.md

 Often actions will need to do some sort of asynchronous work (such as making a server request) and then update the state based on the result.
 Since the asynchronous callback happens outside of the context of the original action the callback itself must be an action too.
-(Again, this syntax will be simplified once Typescript 2.0 is available.)
+This syntax will be simplified once Typescript supports decorators for plain functions (Typescript team is waiting for TC-39 to move beyond stage-0).

 ```typescript
 let updateFooAsync =